bywatersolutions/blogposts/barton/athens_visit_october_2016/athens_visit_october_2016.markdown

 ## Monday -- Nelsonville Branch

-### Meeting Nick
+### Meeting the director, Nick Tepe

-I started the day talking to Nick [last name?]
-FIX-ME and Owen Leonard [Web design, and ByWater contact].
+I started the day talking to Nick Tepe "Pronounced like 'peppy'" and Owen Leonard [Web design, and ByWater contact].
 We chatted for a few minutes; we talked about Nick's background [PhD in Philosophy, then moved into the library at Columbus -- "I realized immediately that that's what I should have been doing all along"].

 Nick explained that the Columbus library system had a home-grown ILS built in Cobol in the early 80s.
 They had a programing staff of 12.
 In the early 90s, they realized that they were very over-committed to that system, and they needed to either a) sell the system commercially so that they could amortize their programmer cost over multiple libraries, or b) phase out their programmer staff... they eventually did the latter.
 Nick was impressed with the knowledge of the programming staff, and said that he liked the flexibility of being able add new features.
 During the analysis phase, it was determined that the one thing that the in-house system did better than anything else on the market was holds and branch transfers.
 Nick got a wistful look and said "I've never worked with a system that did a better job with that."